 In addition, each organ rules over particular functions of the body and the Lungs are said to not only govern respiration but also to control the skin, the opening and closing of pores (which can be likened to the body breathing), and to regulating the ‘water passages’ or the ‘misting’ of the body – just like the markets mist their fruit and vegetables to keep them looking fresh and healthy.
 If the air is dry, which often occurs as the weather cools down, then you end up losing more moisture naturally through breathing and through your skin (around 800 ml per day on average, not counting the fluids you lose through sweating) than you tend to replace.
 This then irritates not only respiratory conditions but also your skin.
 So if the lungs are not doing their job of misting properly then you can either get dry skin or excessive sweating or both, the joys of menopause.

 To address the imbalances that have accumulated throughout your life a course of acupuncture treatments and possibly herbs and dietary changes (like avoiding spicy, heating and drying foods) can nourish your yin and blood, clear the heat and lubricate your body.
 All of which will influence your hormonal system, improve the functioning of your body and address whatever symptoms of menopause you are struggling with.
 So make an appointment today with your local practitioner and relieve your pain down under once and for all.

 Your feedback and questions are always welcome so please leave a comment below.

 For further information on the benefits of Chinese Medicine contact Tania Grasseschi (Acupuncture, Chinese Herbs and Wholefood counselling).
-Tania is a practitioner of Traditional Chinese Medicine (AHPRA registered) in Kingsford and is a Contract Academic at the Endeavour College of Natural Health Sydney campus.
+Tania is a practitioner of Traditional Chinese Medicine (AHPRA registered) in Katoomba and Botany and is a Lecturer at the Endeavour College of Natural Health Sydney campus.